grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 1. Choose a real situation users face, such as on-call, rollout, migration, optimization, or investigation.
 1. Identify the few key principles and decisions that drive the path to resolution.
-1. Draft the Overview and Before you begin sections to set expectations and assumptions.
+1. Draft the "Overview" and "Before you begin" sections to set expectations and assumptions.
 1. Map 2–4 stages.
 In each, link to existing tasks and concepts instead of repeating steps.
-1. Add Verify outcomes and Next steps to reinforce learning and help readers apply it to their own environment.
+1. Add "Verify outcomes" and "Next steps" to reinforce learning and help readers apply it to their own environment.

 ## Difference between scenarios and other topic types